qilinO-o/WABIDB/README.md

 ## API
+**Important:** All inserted instructions should be carefully designed to maintain a still balanced stack after insertions.

-### General Instrumentation
+### Match-and-Insert Instrumentation
-The config of general instrumentation is designed for a match-and-insert semantics.
-It finds expressions in functions that match any target of a target set, and insert certain instructions before and after the specific expressions.
+The instrumentation is designed for a match-and-insert semantics.
+It finds expressions in functions that match any target of a target set, and insert certain instructions before and after the matching point.

 Note that these targets **MUST** be orthogonal(Or we say the target in front is matched first).

-Inserted instructions should be carefully designed to maintain a still balanced stack after insertions.

 ```cpp
 InstrumentResult instrument(const vector<InstrumentOperation> &operations);